 HannaLore has experience working in numerous federal record groups, including the Bureau of Reclamation, the Office of Alien Property Custodian, the Bureau of Ships, and the U.S. Shipping Board.
 She has also worked in various manuscript collections at the Idaho State Archives, the California History Room, Special Collections of UN-Reno, Boise State University, University of Texas-El Paso, New Mexico State University, and the Bancroft Library at UC-Berkeley.
 HannaLore is also a registered Reader at the Huntington Library and has researched in their rare books and manuscripts collections.
 HannaLore leads Business Development efforts for SHRA and is busy exploring opportunities in new markets, forging alliances with complementary local business partners such as Ecosystem Sciences, and fostering relationships with new clients.

 In addition to her academic achievements, HannaLore is involved with several organizations.
 In August 2017, HannaLore led an ArchWalk presentation for Preservation Idaho, which focused on the architectural history and contributions of the Jordan-Wilcomb Construction Company.
 HannaLore has served on the Boise State Alumni Association Board of Directors since May 2016.
-That same month she also became an active member of the Boise Junior League, Inc..
+That same month she also became an active member of The Junior League of Boise, Inc..
+In 2018, HannaLore received the President’s Award from The Junior League of Boise for her service to the League and for her work on the League’s 90th Anniversary Celebration.
 She served on the Board of Directors for the Center of the American West from 2012-2015, before transitioning to an emeritus position, which she currently holds.
 Lastly, HannaLore has developed a love of Argentine Tango and serves on the Boise Tango Board of Directors.